 The neck contains arteries, nerves, and other structures that are vital for survival.
-A feeling of tightness in the front of the neck may have a relatively benign cause, or it may indicate an issue with one or more of these structures.
+A feeling of tightness or pressure in the neck may have a relatively benign cause, or it may indicate an issue with one or more of these structures.

 This article discusses the anatomy of the neck, as well as the various causes of tightness in the front of the neck.
 It also outlines ways to prevent tightness in the neck and provides advice on when to consult a doctor.